serverless/blog/posts/2017-07-19-serverless-v1.18.0.md

 - John Doe

-## Upcoming releases and contributions
+## Upcoming releases / contributions

 The Serverless Team is currently working on exciting new projects we'll announce at the [Emit conference](http://www.emitconference.com/) in August!

-That's why upcoming Serverless releases will mostly include bug fixes and minor enhancements.
+That's why upcoming Serverless releases will likely focus on bug fixes and minor enhancements.

+However we could still include major features with the help of our community!

 In addition to the [1.19 milestone](https://github.com/serverless/serverless/milestone/34) Issues and PRs we still have lots and lots of other [Issues](https://github.com/serverless/serverless/issues) and [PRs](https://github.com/serverless/serverless/pulls) we'd love to implement and introduce in some of the upcoming releases!

-> Do you want to improve the Serverless Framework?
+> Do you want to help out and improve the Serverless Framework?

 Great!
-Our lovely and welcoming community is here to help you contribute to the Serverless Framework.

-We've compiled a list with some of the most wished features to make it easier for you to find areas where help is greatly appreciated:
+We've compiled a list with some of the most wished features to make it easier for you to find areas where help is greatly appreciated!

 ### Deploy many micro/nano services to one API Gateway

 [Issue #3078](https://github.com/serverless/serverless/issues/3078)

-We currently have [this PR](https://github.com/serverless/serverless/pull/3934) which provides a partial solution for the problem.
-However we're still facing some problems here.
+We already started a WIP implementation with the following [PR](https://github.com/serverless/serverless/pull/3934).
+However for now it only provides a partial solution.
+Do you have any ideas how we can improve the support for this configuration?

 ### Unable to create services with a high resource count

 [Issue #2387](https://github.com/serverless/serverless/issues/2387)

-Services can grow in size significantly.
-We've worked on different solutions for this (see [this PR](https://github.com/serverless/serverless/pull/3504)) however we're still not 100% there yet.
+Services can grow significantly in size.
+We've worked on different solutions for this problem (see [this PR](https://github.com/serverless/serverless/pull/3504)) but we're still not 100% there yet.

-Do you have a good idea how we can solve this problem?
+Could you imagine how we can resolve this problem in a reliable way?

 ### Support for AWS API Gateway Basic Request Validation

 [Issue #3464](https://github.com/serverless/serverless/issues/3464)

-We're looking for a way to implement basic request validation via CloudFormation.
+We're currently looking for a way to implement basic request validation via raw CloudFormation.

 ### Let resources depend on the ApiGateway::Deployment